rust-embedded/discovery/src/13-serial-over-bluetooth/README.md

 - Now connect the F3 and your computer using an USB cable.
 - Re-launch OpenOCD and `itmdump`.

 And that's it!
-You should be able to run all the programs you wrote in [section 11] without modification!
+You should be able to run all the programs you wrote in section 11 without modification!
 Just make sure you open the right serial device / COM port.

 **NOTE** If you are having trouble communicating with the bluetooth device, you may need to initialize USART1 with a lower baud rate.
 Lowering it from 115,200 bps to 9,600 bps might help, as described [here](https://github.com/rust-embedded/discovery/blob/master/src/11-usart/auxiliary/src/lib.rs#L31)

-[section 11]: ../11-usart/index.html